OrenNeumann/AlphaZero-scaling-laws/README.md

 The code is based on OpenSpiel's source code, augmented to add necessary functionalities, including:
 - Ability to stop a training run and restart it from the last/specified checkpoint.
 - Script for running matches between two trained agents, optimized for evaluating many games in parallel.
-- Ability to specify the resources each agent receives in a match for uneven match conditiond.
+- Ability to specify the resources each agent receives in a match for uneven match conditions.
 Includes: number of MCTS simulations, checkpoint number, temperature (for solvers).
 - New class of agents based on perfect game solvers for evaluation purposes.
 Currently implemented for the solvers of [Connect Four](https://connect4.gamesolver.org/) and [Pentago](https://perfect-pentago.net/).
 Can be used both for matching AlphaZero agents against solvers and for observing strategies in games between solvers.

 Feel free to reach out to me if you want to use the code or the trained AlphaZero agents!